A reader writes…

 We can also practice good hair health.
 This means choosing hair-care products that don’t contain harsh chemicals.
 Unfortunately, many major consumer hair-care and cosmetics brands contain nasty chemicals that are harmful to the environment or have carcinogenic properties (cancer-causing agents) or chemicals that interfere with the body’s endocrine system (glands that secrete hormones).
 Some ingredients have been shown in studies to produce adverse developmental, reproductive, neurological (depression), and immune effects in both humans and wildlife!
 Yikes!

-For most of my adult life, I have chosen natural and organic hair and skin care brands to use on an everyday basis.
-Brands like Dr. Hauschka, Weleda, Burt’s Bees and ARCONA.
-I’ll go make-up free most days and leave my hair natural (I don’t dye my hair nor use products etc) to reduce my exposure to chemicals or damage.
+For most of my adult life, I’ve used natural and organic hair and skin care brands on a daily basis.
+Brands like Dr. Hauschka and Weleda.
+Most days I stay make-up free and leave my hair natural (i.e. no hair dyes or products etc) just to limit my exposure to endocrine disruptors found in cosmetics and hair care, and to avoid causing unnecessary damage to the skin and hair.

 Be wary of TV commercials and hair advertising in general.
 This is false advertising at its best, designed to make you feel bad about your own hair.
 Having auditioned for big brand hair commercials, and attending callbacks (where you are being considered as a first choice) I had my hairline evaluated from many different angles and frame sizes.
 My hairline was measured from the ear to the base of my neck, my ears were measured and checked for balance and symmetry, my hair movement was evaluated to see if it moved in unison, and torches were shined on my hair to see how well my hair naturally reflected light.
 Yep!

-Off the record, let’s just say that with digital effects, a good video editor can create shiny, glossy, impossibly perfect hair on screen.
+Off the record, let’s just say that with digital effects a good video editor can create shiny, glossy, impossibly perfect hair on screen.
 Photoshop is used to create that same unattainable effect on printed material.
 Even with all kinds of studio wizardry, the better the condition of the raw material (video footage, the appearance of the model and the quality of their hair etc) the more that it can be enhanced.
 You can’t turn a pig’s ear into a silk purse.
-Which is why people with genetically good hair will always get hired for hair ads.

 What follows is an extensive hair prep routine design to help your hair last the duration of a full day shoot, without needing to touch-up or reset your hair during the day.